JarifYasir/PAYTRACK/README.md

 # PAYTRACK for Windows, version 1.0
-Authors: Jarif Yasir, Ryan Irani, Aws Naser Alqaisi, Niveithan Parthipan
+Authors: Jarif Yasir, Ryan Irani

 PAYTRACK is a software for windows, created using C++ and QT